This guide is for learning about stockinette stitch. It only uses two basic knit stitches. I’ll explain how to do it.

 Can Blocking Prevent Stockinette Stitch Curling?

-Blocking may temporarily flatten it out, but the curl comes back with time and use.
+Blocking flattens it, but the curl returns.
 The best way to make stockinette stitch lay flat is with a border, like a garter stitch border.

 Is Stocking Stitch The Same As Stockinette Stitch

-Stockinette stitch and “stocking stitch” are two terms for the same technique.
+Stockinette stitch and “stocking stitch” are the same.